AllenMay/LinkLibrary/Development/ASP.NET/MVC.md

-# ASP.NET / MVC / Razor
+# ASP.NET / MVC

+## MVC Rules
+  - Controllers are the only component that should ever create an instance of a model

 ## [Tutorial: Read related data with EF in an ASP.NET MVC app](https://docs.microsoft.com/en-us/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/reading-related-data-with-the-entity-framework-in-an-asp-net-mvc-application)
   posted on January 21, 2019